-T-Mobile 5G rolled out earlier this year in a few limited markets, however, the coverage is now expanding with nationwide availability.
+T-Mobile 5G rolled out in a few limited markets beginning in early 2019, however, the coverage is expanding with nationwide availability.
 Many users will be looking for an increase in speeds.
-But unlike some other carrier promises, T-Mobile appears to be focusing on the reliability and availability, as opposed to speed claims.
-The T-Mobile 5G network, in its current state, is available for 200 million people in 5,000 cities.
+But unlike some other carrier promises, T-Mobile appears to be focusing on reliability and availability, as opposed to speed claims.
+The T-Mobile 5G network, as of December 2020, covers more than 1.4 million square miles and is available for 270 million people.

 5G networks can be high-band, mid-band, and low-band.
 T-Mobile 5G is considered low-band and making use of the 600MHz spectrum.
-Low-band 5G is said to offer longer waves that have great range that aren’t affected by obstacles.
+Low-band 5G is said to offer longer waves that have a great range that isn’t affected by obstacles.
 The other 5G band options break down as follows;

 - High-band: Short waves covering a small area.
 The high-band can offer much faster speeds, but the signal would be blocked by buildings.